apache/jackrabbit-oak/oak-doc/src/site/markdown/osgi_config.md

   content would only be marked deleted at revision for T1 but its content would not be removed.
 Only when a Revision GC is run then its content would removed and that too only after (currentTime -T1 > versionGcMaxAgeInSecs)

-versionGCContinuous
+versionGCExpression
+: Default ""
+: A cron expression that defines when the Revision GC is scheduled.
+If this configuration entry is left empty, the default value depends on the `documentStoreType`.
+For `MONGO` the default is to schedule a run every five seconds (also known as Continuous Revision Garbage Collection).
+For `RDB` the default is to schedule a run once a day starting at 2 AM.
+The corresponding cron expression is `0 0 2 * * ?`.
+: Since 1.7.11

+versionGCTimeLimitInSecs
-: Default false
+: Default 10800
-: Run Revision GC continuously as a scheduled task.
-By default this is disabled and Revision GC must be triggered by the application when appropriate.
+: A Revision GC run is canceled after this number of seconds.
+The default is three hours.
-: Since 1.7.4
+: Since 1.7.11

 journalGCMaxAge
 : Default 86400000 (24 hrs, was 6 hrs until 1.7.4)